 - The GDPR introduces a higher bar for relying on consent.
 Like the Directive, the GDPR refers to "consent" and "explicit consent".
 However, the difference between the two is less clear, as both now require some form of clear affirmative action.
-Thus silence, preticked boxes or inactivity will not be sufficient to constitute consent. - The GDPR defines "consent" as "any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her" (Article 4(11)). - The recitals highlight that such affirmative action could include "ticking a box when visiting an internet website, or choosing technical settings for information society services" (Recital 32). - The GDPR contains a list of conditions for valid consent, including: - " Consent must be verifiable (i.e. some form of record must be kept of how and when consent was given) (Article 7(1)); - " Where consent is given in a written declaration which also concerns other matters (e.g. a contract), the request for consent must be clearly distinguishable from the other matters (Article 7(2)); - " Prior to giving consent, data subjects must be informed of their right to withdraw consent at any time and it must be easy for them to do so (i.e. allowing
+Thus silence, pre-ticked boxes or inactivity will not be sufficient to constitute consent. - The GDPR defines "consent" as "any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her" (Article 4(11)).

-- consent to be withdrawn in the same media in which it was obtained, such as via a website or email) (Article 7(3)); and - " When assessing if consent has been freely given "utmost account" must be taken of the fact that the performance of a contract is conditional on consent to the processing of personal data that is not necessary for the performance of that contract (i.e. such consent is unlikely to be considered to be freely given) (Article 7(4)). - The controller bears the burden of proving that the data subject has validly consented to the processing of his/her data (Article 7 (1)). - The recitals to the GDPR highlight that a declaration of consent preformulated by the controller should not contain unfair terms.
-Consent will not be regarded as freely given if the data subject has no genuine or free choice or cannot refuse or withdraw consent without detriment (Recital 42). - Consent will not always be the best mechanism to legitimise processing, and controllers should take time to consider whether another ground is more appropriate (WP29 Guidance). - If a controller finds that current consents do not meet the standard of GDPR consent, then controllers will need to obtain fresh consents, or assess whether processing may be based on a different legal basis.
-However, this is a one-off situation, as under the GDPR it is not possible to swap between one legal basis and another (WP29 Guidance). - The GDPR continues to require "explicit" consent for the processing of sensitive data, but does not
+- The recitals highlight that such affirmative action could include "ticking a box when visiting an internet website, or choosing technical settings for information society services" (Recital 32). - The GDPR contains a list of conditions for valid consent, including: - " Consent must be verifiable (i.e. some form of record must be kept of how and when consent was given) (Article 7(1)); - Where consent is given in a written declaration which also concerns other matters (e.g. a contract), the request for consent must be clearly distinguishable from the other matters (Article 7(2)); - " Prior to giving consent, data subjects must be informed of their right to withdraw consent at any time and it must be easy for them to do so (i.e. allowing consent to be withdrawn in the same media in which it was obtained, such as via a website or email) (Article 7(3)); and - " When assessing if consent has been freely given "utmost account" must be taken of the fact that the performance of a contract is conditional on consent to the processing of personal data that is not necessary for the performance of that contract (i.e. such consent is unlikely to be considered to be freely given) (Article 7(4)). - The recitals to the GDPR highlight that a declaration of consent pre-formulated by the controller should not contain unfair terms.
+Consent will not be regarded as freely given if the data subject has no genuine or free choice or cannot refuse

-- specify what action constitutes "explicit" consent (Article 9(2) (a)).
-However the WP29 clarifies that "explicit" means that the data subject must give an express statement of his or her consent. - Examples of "explicit" consent include written and signed statements, electronic signatures, filling in an electronic form, sending an email, uploading a scanned signature or a recorded oral statement. - The GDPR includes more stringent conditions for information society services (e.g. online businesses) to rely on consent to process children's data (Article 8).
+- or withdraw consent without detriment (Recital 42). - The GDPR continues to require "explicit" consent for the processing of sensitive data, but does not specify what action constitutes "explicit" consent (Article 9(2) (a)). - The GDPR also includes more stringent conditions for information society services (e.g. online businesses) to rely on consent to process children's data (Article 8).
 It requires such service providers to obtain, and make reasonable efforts to verify parental consent to the processing of a child's data, where the child is below the age of 16 years old.
 Member States may provide by law for a lower age, so long as that age is not below 13 years old.
-The introduction of this age limit will not affect the general contract law of Member States such as the rules on the validity, formation or effect of a contract in relation to a child (Article 8(3)). - The GDPR does not prescribe a specific time limit for how long consent lasts, but best practice is to refresh consent at appropriate intervals (WP29 Guidance).
+The introduction of this age limit will not affect the general contract law of Member States such as the rules on the validity, formation or effect of a contract in relation to a child (Article 8(3)).